 A common practise for multibanks that are mounted on two posts is to have a signage plate above the bank that displays the street name and number for ease of navigation.
 See image below.

-An example of bolted onto concrete with a signage plate between two posts.
+An example of a signage plate between two posts.

 Wall Mounted Multibanks

-Multibanks built into a wall with portrait sized, front opening boxes.
+Multibank built into a wall with landscape sized, front opening boxes.

 Another huge benefit with our multibank letterboxes is their ability to be either rear or front opening.
 You may think this doesn't sound too important, but it is, and it's especially dependent on where it will be installed.

-A multibank of two, with rear opening doors.
+A multibank of six, with rear opening doors.

 Multibank cladding is the layer that surrounds the outside of the unit.
-It provides a protective layer and also finishes it off nicely for an appropriate look.
-We offer a standard 1mm thick cladding around most multibanks, and can do thicker, more heavy duty cladding on request.
+It provides a protective layer and also finishes it off nicely for an smooth look.
+We offer either no cladding at all or a standard 1mm thick cladding, and can do thicker, more heavy duty cladding on request.

 1mm thick cladding on multibank